KyleCharles/research-paper-notes/linear_time_nmt.md

 **Sub-Batch Normalization.** A variant of BN is developped so as to not violate the probability equation written above.
 Batch is devided into main and auxiliary, mean and variance computer over auxiliary and used to normalize layer using main batch.
 Loss is computed on main-batch only.

-**Word Embedding.** Bag of n-gram character is used only for translation task.
+**Word Embedding.** Bag of n-gram character is used for the translation task.

 ### Parameter Specifics